 As expected, the increases in raw material costs and the consequent increases in sales prices led to a significant inflation of our net operating working capital.
 As a result, we were unable to reach the previous year's levels for free cash flow and FUCHS Value Added (FVA) despite a good final spurt in the fourth quarter.
 Our balance sheet structure remains extremely robust, giving us ample scope for internal and external growth in the coming years.
-Therefore, we are offering you, our valued shareholders, the 21st dividend increase in a row.
+Therefore, we are offering you, our valued shareholders, the 21st dividend increase in a row substantially reduces our customers' environmental footprint.